algoyog/vedicnotes/anga/jyotisha/nakshatras.md

 >> For eg. if moon is placed in moons naks.
 Take care of your family (home, work, etc)

-Lagna Nakshatra - How You/your mind reacts [Inside world].
-For eg, how will you react and you being differnt from Other presidents will be due to Lagna.
+**Lagna Nakshatra** - How You/your mind reacts [Inside world].
+HOW YOU WORK.
+For eg, how will you work and you being differnt from Other primeminister will be due to Lagna.

-Soorya Nakshatra - How you influence world affairs
+**Soorya Nakshatra** - How you influence world affairs

 |#|Name|Rasi|Lord|Deity|Characters